alxcor/cam840/README.md

 # cam840
-Some small code samples used to monitor variables (using a dinamic graph) or to log alarms using Create MyHMI /3GL for SINUMERIK
+Some small code samples used to monitor variables (using a dynamic graph) or to log alarms using Create MyHMI /3GL for SINUMERIK

 ![header](/docs/images/header.png)